maazm0/Deep_Learning/README.md

 # Deep_Learning
-Just a few Deep Learning project, a lot more to come!
+Just a few Deep Learning projects, a lot more to come!